JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 List<String> immutableCollection = Collections.unmodifiableList(numbers);
 immutableCollection.add("five"); // Fails in runtime with `UnsupportedOperationException`
 ```
+{id="immutable-java"}

-If you write the last two pieces of code in IntellijIDEA, the IDE will warn you that you’re trying to modify an immutable object, but
+If you write the last two pieces of code in IntelliJ IDEA, the IDE will warn you that you’re trying to modify an immutable object.
-it will compile and fail in runtime with `UnsupportedOperationException`.
+This code will compile and fail in runtime with `UnsupportedOperationException`.
 You can’t say if a collection is mutable
 looking at its type.

-Apparently from Java, in Kotlin you explicitly declare mutable or read-only collections depending on your needs.
-If you
+Apart from Java, in Kotlin, you explicitly declare mutable or read-only collections depending on your needs.
-try to modify a read-only collection, the code won’t compile:
+If you try to modify a read-only collection, the code won’t compile:

 ```kotlin
 // Kotlin